quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 They each return [`Topic`](../../api-reference/topics.md) objects, used later on.

-NOTE: the topics will automatically be created for you in Kafka when you run the application should they not exist.
+NOTE: The topics will automatically be created for you in Kafka when you run the application should they not exist.

 ### The StreamingDataFrame (SDF)